TalishRaza78/WEBDEV/README.md

 # Frontend

 This directory contains the frontend of the application, responsible for the user interface and user experience.
-It is built using modern web technologies and communicates with the backend via API calls.
+It is built using modern web technologies and communicates with the backend via API calls

 ## Technologies Used